inaimathi/cl-web-dev/README.md

 Takes a `stream`, a `filename` and a `body`.
 Executes `body` with `stream` outputting to `filename`.

+#### with-append

+As `with-overwrite`, but if the specified file already exists, it appends instead of overwriting.

 #### to-file

 Minimal interface layer to `with-overwrite`.